General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-Here, in the left sides of Eqs. \eqref{rf1}--\eqref{rf2} one must first calculate partial derivatives and only after that substitute the unperturbed trajectory $ {\bm x}={\bm x}_0+ {\bm k}(t-t_0)$, while in the right side one first substitute the unperturbed trajectory parameterized by variables $\tau$ and $\xi^i$ and then differentiate.
-It is worth noticing that making use of equation \eqref{rf2} allows us to re-write equation \eqref{rf1} as follows
+Here, in the left sides of Eqs. \eqref{rf1}--\eqref{rf2} one must, first, calculate the partial derivatives and only after that substitute the unperturbed trajectory of the light ray, $ {\bm x}={\bm x}_0+ {\bm k}(t-t_0)$, while in the right side of these equations one, first, substitute the unperturbed trajectory parameterized by the variables $\tau$ and $\xi^i$ and, then, differentiate.
+Equations \eqref{rf1}--\eqref{rf2} define the commutation rule of interchanging the operations of substitution of the light ray trajectory to a function defined on spacetime manifold and the calculation of the partial derivatives from the function.
+It turns out to be very effective for analytic integration of the light-ray geodesic equations.